 The Difference between Yakiniku and Teriyaki

-First off, Yakiniku is referred to as “Japanese barbecue” in English-speaking countries and is enjoyed indoors, both at the restaurant and at home.
+First off, the Japanese barbeque Yakiniku is enjoyed indoors, both at the restaurant and at home.
 The BBQs we have outdoors are usually called just “barbecue”, not called Yakiniku.

-The sliced meat is usually cooked by diners themselves at the table, and bite-sized fresh vegetables and seafood may be grilled alongside beef and pork slices.
+The thinly sliced meat for Yakiniku is usually cooked by diners themselves at the table, and bite-sized fresh vegetables and seafood may be grilled alongside the beef and pork slices.

-As I wrote in this article the other day, Teriyaki itself is not a dish, but a cooking technique used in Japanese cuisine.
-As, in the name, “Teri (照り)” refers to “a shine”, while “Yaki (焼き)” is the Japanese word for “grill”, in Teriyaki, while being grilled, meat is dipped in or brushed with a sweet soy sauce-based sauce to give its surface a shine.
+As, in its name, “Teri (照り)” refers to a shine, while “Yaki (焼き)” is the Japanese word for “grill”, in Teriyaki, while being grilled, meat is dipped in or brushed with a sweet soy sauce-based sauce to give the surface a shine.

 such as “Buri (ブリ: yellowtail)”, “Kajiki Maguro (カジキマグロ: marlin)”, “Katsuo (カツオ: skipjack tuna)”, “Sake (鮭: salmon)”, “Masu (鱒: trout)”, “Sawara (サワラ: Japanese Spanish mackerel)”, and “Hamo (ハモ: pike conger)”.